MatiasGrob/MatiasGrob/README.md

 ### Hi there 👋

-If you want to heck my profile, go in the right side: Visit my profile.
+If you want to check my profile, go in the right side: Visit my profile.

 <!--
 **MatiasGrob/MatiasGrob** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.